 Create a primitive attribute called “name” identifying primitives belonging to each piece.

 Whether the inside faces of the broken geometry will be connected to the outside faces.
 When enabled, the geometry of each output piece will be fully connected.

 Disabling this option can help create the illusion that the geometry is not actually broken, since the outside surface of the object remains unchanged.

 Whether the edges of the output geometry will be cusped.
 Ideally, enabling this option will cusp the edges between the outside and inside faces of the broken object.

 However, here the cusp will be applied to all acute angles in the geometry, not just the intersections between the cutting surfaces and the object.

 This is another option designed to hide the appearance of fracture lines in the broken object.

 However, Cusp Edges should only be used for smooth geometry with no acute angles, or for objects that are going to be cusped anyway.

-Otherwise, the output geometry will be packed into an embedded packed primitive, and the Output Prefix will be used to create the "name" point attribute.
+Otherwise, the output geometry will be packed into a Packed Geometry primitive, and the Output Prefix will be used to create the “name” point attribute.